BongoEADGC6/ansible-role-sentinelone/README.md

 `s1_daemon` - Name for the service daemon for each Operating system

-`s1_package` - Name for the temporary file that is added to the host for installation
+`s1_package` - Name for the temporary file that is added to the host for installation.

 Dependencies